kitkatkandybar/Dino-Game/README.md

 ## Overview of Code Structure
 ### Extinction Module
+This module calls the top module and keyboard module , allowing for the keyboard inputs to be taken by the top module.
+Through this, the dino is able to move based on the directional keys on the keyboard rather than the buttons on the fpga.
 ### Top Module
 Calls all modules (except the keyboard module).
 It also calls the .mem files and is responsible for drawing them and using the outputs of the movement modules (movement.v and asteroid_move.v) to animate the asteroid and dinosaur sprites.
 ### Keyboard Module